 For the first few days or weeks, encourage your kid to use the potty by giving them small gifts whenever they us it.
-You could clap and tell them, “good girl/boy”.
+You could clap and tell them, “great job!”.
 Children love appreciation and they will do it every time to impress you.
 Withdraw the gifting slowly and let them use it with no expectations of being gifted.

 - Ready, Set, Go!
 How to Be Ready in No Time